kangelos/devops_tools/README.md

 * runme.py.
 A Generic python popen with proper ordering of stdout and stderr
 * revvy: A reverse ssh tunnel in 46 lines of scripts/configs
 * impinjfirm.py: retrieve the firmware version of an impinj rfid reader
+* joiner.py: convert multiline logs into digestible RS docs, ingest 500 at a time

 Look for more complicated tools @ https://managenot.wordpress.com/